A Plan to Renew the Promise of American Life, Plank 9

 Comments

-To ‘devolve’ an expenditure means to simultaneously eliminate it while reducing federal receipts by the same amount.
-Devolution leaves the states and private sector free to continue the spending, if they wish.
-Devolution can occur at any time, but it’s hard to do gradually.
-It really only works in one fell swoop.
+What does it mean to ‘devolve’ a program or activity?
+It means we simultaneously eliminate it while reducing federal receipts by the same amount.
+This leaves states and the private sector free to continue the spending, if they wish.

 1. Special Preferences